CheolheeLee0/CheolheeLee0/README.md

 - Server : heroku

 ### Screenshots

 <img src="images/shalarm_1.png" />
 <img src="images/shalarm_2.png" />
 <img src="images/shalarm_3.png" />

 ## Freeview Flutter application

 ### Overview
-- Preview is a community-based communication community service.
+- Freview is a community-based communication community service.
 - You can easily find a nail art model and get a job as a nail art model.
 - You can talk to people in the nail art industry through various bulletin boards.
 - You can express yourself through the profile function.